Maps of the Internet

 Well it turns out this image can be attributed to artist Barrett Lyon and The Opte Project.

-According to the Opte website “The process starts with a BGP dump from routers, that is then processed into a relationship database.
+According to the Opte website “The process starts with a BGP dump from routers, that is then processed into a relational database.
 The database is exported to a format called LGL, which is eventually converted into vector images.
 At the end of the process, we have an Image.”

 A print of this Internet map currently hangs in the MoMa (Museum of Modern Art) in New York City.